Safety. Functionality. Enjoyability.

 Suitable for ages 18 and above

 Does your child have a knack for creating things?
 Mustard Tree will be a great place to go for your crafty one!
 Founded by loving parents of Ryan, a youth with autism, Mustard Tree is a social enterprise that seeks to empower people with special needs through meaningful employment.

-Free crafting workshops are conducted on a first-come-first-served basis, where youths learn to make trinkets and arrange flowers that are sold in store and online.
+Crafting workshops, held twice a week, are conducted on a first-come-first-served basis, where youths learn to make trinkets and arrange flowers that are sold in-store and online.